AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 based at all on the mechanisms of phase transitions at high

-designed by Linde and Vilenkin in 1983.
+by Linde and Vilenkin in 1983.

 This theory is based on the

-situation at times t <~ t p
+situation at times t <~ tp at densities

-to strong quantum-gravitational
+, when due to strong quantum-gravitational

 fluctuations of fields and space-time metrics it can be

-assumed that at t <~ t p all values of fields j (at which V ( j )
+assumed that at t <~ tp all values of fields j (at which V(j)

-distribution of field j in space was therefore more or
+likely; the distribution of field j in

-less chaotic .
-Therefore, there were also areas of
+space was therefore more or less chaotic.
+Therefore, there were also

-and yet almost homogeneous.
-If the dimensions Dl of the region, in which the field j is homogeneous, are larger than the size of the de Sitter
+the region, in which the field j is homogeneous, are larger than the size of the horizon in the de

 i.e.